How to Calculate Your Rental Income

 From the 7th April 2009 to December 2016 tax relief is restricted to 75% of the allowable mortgage interest for residential properties.

-For tax year 2017 tax relief is restricted to 80% of the allowable mortgage interest for residential properties.
+For tax year 2018 tax relief is restricted to 85% of the allowable mortgage interest for residential properties.
 From 1 January 2019 interest accruing on such loans is fully deductible.

 (iv) Improvements v Repairs to Rental Property